TIM: Training in Missions

 “Before visiting Chile with GMSA, I was part of short-term teams to both Costa Rica and Guatemala.
 Most recently, I helped translate for a team of students during their short-term ministry in Bolivia.
 The first time that I travelled overseas, I was in high school and just beginning to explore the possibility of full-time cross-cultural ministry.
 Growing up in small town Ontario, I wondered how I would handle learning a second language or adapting to another culture.
 However, as I began to learn Spanish and feel more confident navigating bus stations and open-air markets, God used these short-term experiences to reconfirm His leading into full-time missions.
 A short-term work trip to Chile in March 2016 was my introduction to the ministry of Gospel Mission of South America, and I returned the following January to serve as summer camp nurse in the south.
 God continued to open doors to serve in Chile, and I later spent six months serving in children’s ministry in a GMSA church plant in the northern Atacama Desert.
 My short-term experiences gave me an invaluable introduction to the Spanish language and the Chilean culture, but they also gave me a front row seat to see the way that God is at work in the countries of Latin America. ” – Emily Freeland, GMSA Missionary Appointee to Chile

-You will need to purchase a round-trip ticket to your destination ($900-$1,500).
-You will also need to raise $450 monthly support to cover room & board and travel within your host country.
-This monthly amount doesn’t cover international travel to other GMSA fields or personal spending money.
+You will need to purchase a round-trip ticket to your destination.
+You will also need to raise monthly support to cover room & board and travel within your host country.
+Additional funds will be necessary for international travel should you visit other GMSA fields, and for personal spending money.

 How do I Apply?